 Response to Syrian Crisis

-As a result of the ongoing conflict in Syria, more than one million people have fled their homeland.
+As a result of the ongoing conflict in Syria, some 6.5 million Syrians have been displaced and more than 2 million people have fled their homeland to neighbouring countries.

 CARE is working to help refugees meet their most urgent needs.
 While our efforts began in Jordan, we are also on the ground in Egypt and Lebanon, collaborating with partners to build up our response.

 Working closely with the UN and other humanitarian agencies, CARE has provided assistance to110,000 Syrian refugees .
 This includes cash support to refugees and host families cash to buy food, pay rent and other bills, seek medical care and purchase household essentials, such as cookware and clothing.
 CARE has also distributed blankets, mattresses and heaters to more than 10,000 people.